21-Day Budget Itinerary for New Zealand

 It’s a super scenic journey alongside the vibrant blue waters of Lake Pukaki on your way to Aoraki Mt Cook Village where you’ll find the following budget accommodation.

-Budget Accommodation in Aoraki Mt Cook
+Budget Accommodations in Aoraki Mt Cook

 For more details on each accommodation, check out the 5 Best Budget Accommodations in Mt Cook.